Steadier gains expected for world stocks in 2014, Europe to shine

 "The monetary policy of the various central banks will be the principal driver of market volatility during the year," said Gabriele Spinelli, head of securities at UBS in Italy.

-"I expect a correction in the indices after the beginning of the year, in the expectation of an announcement (of the reduction) of the Fed's quantitative easing program," he added.
+"I expect a correction in the indices after the beginning of the year, in the expectation of an announcement (of the reduction) of the Fed's quantitative easing programme," he added.

 Global equities slipped to a one-month low on Thursday after a provisional budget deal in Washington prompted speculation the Federal Reserve policymakers will start trimming its stimulus as early as next week. <MKTS/GLOB>